Quick Answer

 Higan Emulator

-Higan multisystem emulator available for Windows, Mac OS, Linux, and FreeBSD 10.0+.
-With the Higan emulator, you can play not only GBA ROMs but also Sega Genesis, Sega Master System, SNES, GameBoy, GameBoy Color, and many other ROMs.
+Higan multisystem emulator is available for Windows, Mac OS, Linux, and FreeBSD 10.0+.
+With the Higan emulator, you can play GBA ROMs and Sega Genesis, Sega Master System, SNES, GameBoy, GameBoy Color, and many other ROMs.
 It supports over 10 game systems, including GBA.

 Features:

-- Multi-Emulator Support: In addition to GameBoy Advance, Higan also supports SNES, GameBoy, GameBoy Color, Master System, PC Engine, WonderSwan, and more!
+- Supports over 10 systems, including GBA, SNES, GameBoy, GameBoy Color, Master System, PC Engine, and WonderSwan.

 Pros | Cons |